kssource/UWP_Expander/README.md

 # UWP_Expander
 Universal Windows Platform (UWP) expander control

-See MainPage for usage details
+See MainPage for usage details.

 As data-items you can use class ExpanderDataItem, extend  this class or implement IExpanderDataItem.